 A special need trust is not an ideal solution in all circumstances, and it must be structured to follow complex rules, but for many people it is the best alternative.
 Other options to consider include NH MEAD accounts and ABLE Act accounts.
 These types of accounts can be used in addition to special needs trusts.
-The first step is to determine the type of special needs trust to use.
+The first step with special needs trusts is to determine the type of special needs trust to use.

 2. Types of Special Needs Trusts.

 There are several different types of special needs trusts to choose from, and there are various names such as “supplemental needs trust,” “discretionary trust” and “spendthrift trust” which are sometimes used in addition to the name “special needs trust” which is the name used in federal reference material.
 Regardless of the label, look at how the trust is designed to function.